Kedreamix/Linly-Talker/README.md

 ### Edge TTS

 To use Microsoft Edge's online text-to-speech service from Python without needing Microsoft Edge or Windows or an API key, you can refer to the GitHub repository at [https://github.com/rany2/edge-tts](https://github.com/rany2/edge-tts).
 It provides a Python module called "edge-tts" that allows you to utilize the service.
 You can find detailed installation instructions and usage examples in the repository's README file.

+> [!Warning]
+>
+> Due to some issues with the Edge TTS repository, it seems that Microsoft has restricted certain IPs.
+For more details, refer to [403 error is back/need to implement Sec-MS-GEC token](https://github.com/rany2/edge-tts/issues/290) and [Add support for clock adjustment for Sec-MS-GEC token](https://github.com/rany2/edge-tts/pull/309).
+The solution is still unstable for now.
+I have made some modifications, but if it continues to be unstable, please consider using alternative methods.
+I recommend using the CosyVoice method.

 ### PaddleTTS